Supernova4422/Light-Show-Toolkit-/README.md

 ## Compiling
 ### Windows

 * Ensure you have SDL2, SDL_mixer, SDL_net development files

-* Run Compile.bat with G++ installed, or use it as a reference for your compiler of choice

-* You may need to make the following changes if using compile.bat: -IC:\mingw_dev_lib\include change this directory to point to the folder containing a folder named "SDL2" which contains the following files: SDL.h, SDL_net.h and SDL2_mixer.h

-* Likewise for -LC:\mingw_dev_lib\lib and the necessary .a files.
+* Use Cmake to compile and link libraries

+* You will get errors regarding openmilight and RF24 missing, this is fine.

 * Upon compiling, drop in the DLLS necessary until no more errors occur at launch

 ### Linux
 Get the necessary libraries (libsdl2-dev, libsdl2-net-dev, libSDL2-Mixer-dev, libsdl2) and then run compile.sh

+### Raspberry Pi (RF24)

+* If you are looking to use the RF24 module, you will need to download openmilight https://github.com/henryk/openmili and https://github.com/nRF24/RF24 and link them with Cmake

+* You also need to use RF24_Config.txt in the build directory

+* If you do not intend to use these, you need to remove the macros from main.cpp (parts between #ifdef __arm__ and #endif)

+* Other than that, compiling is the same as Linux